Yay295/Reddit-Highlight-Newest-Comments/README.md

 ## Notes

 1. On Old Reddit the links/buttons to load more replies use the text "load more comments" or "[show replies]".
    On New Reddit and New New Reddit they use the text "# more replies" or "View more comments".
+   New New Reddit also has "# more replies" *links*.
+They look exactly like the buttons, but they're actually permalinks that open the replies as a new page.